 As a new retiree, you might be wondering, how do I spend time after retirement?
-I did some research and created this extensive list with ideas and activities for spending time after retirement.
-Let’s find out more!
+I did some research and created this extensive list with 15 ideas and activities for spending time after retirement.
+Let’s get started.

 After a busy and long career, many people struggle to find their new identity in retirement.
 Retirement is a life-changing event, so it’s not strange if you find it challenging to.
 You’ve probably been preparing for your retirement a while, and you might have some ideas about how you want to spend your time in retirement.
 However, it is also essential to allow yourself to do nothing.